Error analysis (linguistics): Types of errors

-Intralingual error is an error that takes place due to a particular misuse of a particular rule of the target language, it is, in fact, quite the opposite of Interlingual error, it puts the target language into focus, the target language in this perspective is thought of as an error cause.
-Furthermore, J. Richard, et al. (2002) consider it as one which results from ‘’faulty or partial’’ learning of the target language. (p.267) thus the intralingual error is classified as follow:
+Intralingual error is an error that takes place due to a misuse of a particular rule of the target language, it is, in fact, quite the opposite of Interlingual error, as it puts the target language into focus: The target language is the cause for the error.
+Furthermore, it is considered as one which results from "faulty or partial" learning of the target language.
+Thus, intralingual errors are classified as follows:

-Overgeneralizations: in linguistics, overgeneralizations error occur when the speaker applies a grammatical rule in cases where it doesn’t apply.
-Richard et al, (2002) mentioned that they are caused ‘’by extension of target language rules to inappropriate context.’’
-(P.185). this kind of errors have been committed while dealing with regular and irregular verbs, as well as the application of plural forms.
+Overgeneralizations: overgeneralization errors occur when the speaker applies a grammatical rule in cases where it doesn’t apply.
+They are caused "by extension of target language rules to inappropriate context.".
+This kind of errors have been committed while dealing with regular and irregular verbs, as well as the application of plural forms.
 E.g. (Tooth == Tooths rather than teeth) and (he goes == he goed rather than went).

-Simplifications: they result from learners producing simpler linguistic forms than those found in the target language, in other words, learners attempt to be linguistically creative and produce their own poetic sentences/utterances, they may actually be successful in doing it, but it is not necessary the case, Corder (as cited in Mahmoud 2014:276) mentioned that learners do not have the complex system which they could simplify.
-This kind of errors is committed through both of Omission and addition of some linguistic elements at the level of either the Spelling or grammar.
+Simplifications: result from learners producing simpler linguistic forms than those found in the target language, in other words, learners attempt to be linguistically creative and produce their own poetic sentences/utterances.
+This may sometimes be successful, but not necessary.
+Corder (as cited in Mahmoud 2014:276) mentioned that learners do not have the complex system which they could simplify.
+This kind of error, then, is committed through both omission and addition of some linguistic elements at the level of either the spelling or grammar.
 A. Mahmoud (2014) provided examples based on a research conducted on written English of Arabic-speaking second year University students: